GetPsyched6/Cappuccino/README.md

 # Cappuccino

-## A foundational blockchain handbuilt from the ground up using secure cryptographical methods.
-(Written in Python)
+## A handcrafted blockchain core, built in Python with a focus on secure, efficient transactions.

 ```
             xxxxxx